UniversalScalableFirmware/documentation/source/2_universal_payload.rst

 %%%%%%%%%%%%%%%%%%%%%%%%%

 This provides the information about the TPM 2.0 events extended by bootloader.
 Bootloader has to create seperate hobs for each TPM event.
-Its a EDK2 defined HOB to pass the events from  a TPM PEIM to a TPM DXE Driver.
+Its a TCG spec defined EFI_TCG2_PROTOCOL HOB for the event log.

+Bootloader should follow the same order to create event HOBs in the order events are extended to TPM.
+Mismatch in order will lead a failure in TPM PCR replay.

 **GUID**